 Emily joined Easterseals Wisconsin in June 2019 and serves as the Camp Billing Assistant.
 In this role, she is responsible for obtaining authorizations, invoicing, and various administrative duties around the Madison office.
 Emily obtained a degree in Medical Billing from Madison College in December 2019.

 Email Jill, 920.832.0344

 Jill has managed the Outagamie County Disability HelpLine since its inception in 1995, maintaining a data bank of resources and providing information and referral services to Outagamie County residents with disabilities and their families.
-She administers grants to individuals for disability-related equipment, serves on several local committees, helps organize the Human Race event and facilitates Parent-to-Parent, Autism Family Network and TUFFs support groups.
+She administers grants to individuals for disability-related equipment, serves on several local committees, facilitates Parent-to-Parent, Autism Family Network, TUFFs support groups, and helped organize the Human Race event for many years.
 Jill has formed a number of effective collaborations with other organizations and works with them and the community to identify needs.
 She then pursues opportunities to secure funding to meet those needs.